WHAT IS REAL ESTATE ASSET MANAGEMENT?

 Depending on the relationship between the asset manager and the client, the manager may be granted limited authorization to engage in buying and selling on behalf of the client.
 This is often the case when the business relationship has been established for some time, and the client has come to trust both the expertise and the integrity of the manager.
 However, it is important to understand that the client always has the ability to override the suggestions of the manager, and take an alternate course of action, if he or she desires.

 The Real Estate Asset Manager is there to consult, advise and recommend potential opportunities based on their research and experience.
 They can be the difference between a client making a great decision or a potentially poor decision when it comes to a real estate investment acquisition, ongoing ownership and divestiture.

 WHAT’S INVOLVED IN WORKING WITH A TRUE NORTH GROUP REAL ESTATE ASSET MANAGER?

 Our ultimate objective is to help you to achieve your financial goals by investing in and expanding the performance of your commercial real estate holdings.
 We do this by offering our over 80 years of combined industry experience in real estate asset management and investment advice.

 Our process is straightforward: we validate your need, formulate solutions, and provide a program for implementation.
 These services include first analyzing the current status of your commercial real estate asset(s), then identifying future requirements for amplifying the potential of your holdings, followed by modeling alternative recommendations to take your vision to the next level and ultimately backing-up our information and analysis to support the recommendations we make.

-True North Real Estate Advisors formulate and deliver focused and customized solutions designed specifically for you.
+True North formulates and delivers focused and customized solutions designed specifically for you.

-Please Contact us to schedule a more in-depth discussion about your commercial real estate portfolio and to learn more about how partnering with True North Real Estate Advisors can benefit your assets.
+Please Contact us to schedule a more in-depth discussion about your commercial real estate portfolio and to learn more about how partnering with True North can benefit your assets.